 Megan Jeschke is an attorney in Holland & Knight's Tysons office and a member of the Government Contracts Group and White Collar Defense and Investigations Team.

-Ms. Jeschke focuses her practice on white collar defense of clients primarily in the government contracts and healthcare industries.
-In this regard, she represents companies facing criminal, civil or administrative actions brought by the U.S. Department of Justice (DOJ) or agency Inspectors General (IG), to include actions arising under the civil False Claims Act (FCA) in matters related to procurement fraud, healthcare fraud, public corruption, procurement integrity (e.g., conflicts of interest, kickbacks, bribery or gratuities violations) and whistleblower reprisal.
-She helps clients navigate suspension, debarment and exclusion proceedings, as well as provides advice on self-reporting protocols and mandatory disclosure rules.
+She focuses her practice on white collar defense of clients primarily in the healthcare and government contracts industries.
+She represents companies facing criminal, civil or administrative actions brought by the U.S. Department of Justice (DOJ) or agency Inspectors General and representation at trial.
+Ms. Jeschke’s primary focus is on actions arising under the civil and criminal False Claims Act (FCA) statutes in matters related to procurement fraud, healthcare fraud, public corruption, procurement integrity (e.g., conflicts of interest, kickbacks, bribery or gratuities violations) and whistleblower reprisal.
+In this regard she has handled dozens of FCA investigations and litigations, including successful argument on novel FCA theories on appeal.
+She also helps clients navigate suspension, debarment and exclusion proceedings, as well as provides advice on self-reporting protocols and mandatory disclosure rules.

-Ms. Jeschke held a Top Secret/Sensitive Compartmented Information (TS/SCI) level security clearance and is experienced in conducting classified internal investigations and representation in criminal cases involving the Classified Information Procedures Act (CIPA).
+Ms. Jeschke holds a security clearance and is experienced in conducting classified internal investigations and representation in criminal procurement fraud cases involving the Classified Information Procedures Act (CIPA).

-Civil and Criminal False Claims Act (FCA) Defense: Representing government contractors, medical device companies, federal grantees, and pharmaceutical companies in FCA cases brought by the DOJ and/or qui tam relators for allegations related to inflated labor billing, GSA schedule violations (price reductions or trade agreements clauses), false size certifications, unnecessary medical services, organizational conflicts of interest, cost and pricing violations, upcoding, export control violations, nonconforming goods and services, fronting of 8(a) Business Development and Disadvantaged Business Enterprise (DBE) companies, and kickbacks.
+- Civil and Criminal False Claims Act (FCA) Defense: Representing government contractors, medical device companies, federal grantees and pharmaceutical companies in FCA cases brought by the DOJ and/or qui tam relators for allegations related to inflated labor billing, General Services Administration (GSA) schedule violations (price reductions or trade agreements clauses), false size certifications, unnecessary medical services, organizational conflicts of interest, cost and pricing violations, upcoding, export control violations, nonconforming goods and services, fronting of 8(a) Business Development and Disadvantaged Business Enterprise (DBE) companies, and kickbacks

-Internal Investigations and Procurement Integrity: Conducting internal investigations and representation for contractors facing allegations regarding the FCA, Truth in Negotiations Act (TINA) disclosures, International Traffic in Arms (ITAR) violations, the Anti-Kickback Act, Procurement Integrity Act violations, overbilling, improper timekeeping practices, proposal fraud or false representations, violations of price reductions clauses and most favored customer clauses, nondisclosure of organizational or personal conflicts of interest, SBA affiliation violations, fraudulent failure to meet contract or grant specifications, or cost accounting violations.
+- Internal Investigations and Procurement Integrity: Conducting internal investigations and representation for contractors facing allegations regarding the FCA, Truth in Negotiations Act (TINA) disclosures, International Traffic in Arms (ITAR) violations, the Anti-Kickback Act, Procurement Integrity Act violations, overbilling, improper timekeeping practices, proposal fraud or false representations, violations of price reductions clauses and most favored customer clauses, nondisclosure of organizational or personal conflicts of interest, Small Business Administration (SBA) affiliation violations, fraudulent failure to meet contract or grant specifications, or cost accounting violations

-Responding to Civil Investigative Demands, Subpoenas and other Inquiries: Assisting companies and individuals in responding to requests for testimony, information or documents made through Civil Investigative Demands (CID), OIG subpoenas, grand jury subpoenas, GAO audits or congressional inquiries.
+- Responding to Civil Investigative Demands, Subpoenas and Other Inquiries: Assisting companies and individuals in responding to requests for testimony, information or documents made through Civil Investigative Demands (CID), Office of the Inspector General (OIG) subpoenas, grand jury subpoenas, U.S. Government Accountability Office (GAO) audits or congressional inquiries